 Magic Lamps & Wishes

 Yes, I actually have rules for magic lamps.
-This is because I was struggling to find a way to use these in a way that didn’t feel like cheating.
+This is because I was struggling to use these in a way that didn’t feel like cheating.
 Here’s my method.

 The Sim who gets the memory of finding the lamp can make one wish based on aspiration:

 - Family – Give Me Peace of Mind